-Figure 5.8.2 Solution on the right and left of the characteristic.
+Figure 5.8.2 Solution on the right and left of the characteristic. on the left is determined by the initial data given on Q_1R_1 .
+If the initial data on R_1R_2 were changed, the solution on the right of P_1R_1 only will be affected.
 It should be remarked here that the initial curve can intersect each characteristic at only one point.
 Suppose, for example, the initial curve Λ intersects the characteristic at two points, as shown in Figure 5.8.3.
 Then, the solution at P obtained from the initial data on QR will be different from the solution obtained from the initial data on RS.
 Hence, the Cauchy problem, in this case, is not solvable.